The Apocalypse Now Sessions

 The Apocalypse Now Sessions is an album by the Rhythm Devils.
 Subtitled The Rhythm Devils Play River Music, and sometimes referred to by that name, it contains music that was recorded for the soundtrack of the film Apocalypse Now.
 It was released by Passport Records as a vinyl LP in 1980.
-It was remastered and released on CD in somewhat expanded form by Rykodisc Records in 1990.
+It was remastered and released on CD in somewhat expanded form by Rykodisc in 1990.